Arm Newsroom Blog

 By Arm Editorial Team

-How does a car make split-second decisions such as switching between real-time traffic updates, adaptive breaking, or lane assist correctional steering?
+How does a car make split-second decisions such as switching between real-time traffic updates, adaptive braking, or lane assist correctional steering?
 There is a growing need for such techniques that allow cars to operate autonomously while managing dynamic, control, and safety challenges.
 This becomes more paramount amidst the growing demand for safer, smarter, and more connected vehicles and the increasing adoption of autonomous driving features.

 What is Arm Split, Lock, and Hybrid Mode?